 - May 2020 - Paper on live DNN trojan attacks presented at CVPR 2020 AdvML Workshop

-- Jun 2019 - Working at Capital One as a data engineering summer intern
+- Jun 2019 - Working at Capital One over the summer as a data engineering intern

 - Aug 2018 - Transferred to Columbia University‘s Fu Foundation School of Engineering